background

 Therefore, the equity of a public company, or shares (i.e., partial ownership stakes), can be freely traded in the secondary markets by institutional investors like hedge funds and retail investors—albeit the portion of the ownership stake is marginal on a relative basis.

-In the worst-case scenario, a public company can deliberately misconstrue financial data in their reports, causing investors to incur steep monetary losses, which is the outcome that the SEC strives to prevent.
+In the worst-case scenario, a public company can deliberately misconstrue financial data in its reports, causing investors to incur steep monetary losses—the outcome that the SEC was established for and strives to prevent.

 Private Equity vs. Venture Capital: Comparative Analysis

-The private equity (PE) and venture capital (VC) share many commonalities in their business model, such as the raising of external capital from investors, formally termed limited partners (LPs).
+The private equity (PE) and venture capital (VC) asset classes share many commonalities in their business model, such as the raising of external capital from investors, formally termed limited partners (LPs).

 On behalf of the limited partners (LPs) of the fund—the investors that committed capital to the fund—the general partner (GP) allocates the contributed capital into investment opportunities to achieve a positive risk-adjusted return.